ameseee/kwk-curriculum-site/web-app/lessons/html-atom/index.md

 ## Running HTML in the Browser

 There are a few steps we will need to take every time we get started on a project.
-Watch the video, or your instructor, walk through them.
+Either watch this video, or watch your instructor model how to get a project up and running.

 <iframe width="100%" height="560" frameborder="0" scrolling="no" src="https://screencast-o-matic.com/embed?sc=cqf0oiZwHp&v=5&ff=1" allowfullscreen="true"></iframe>